-Question #3: Inlf you are NOT fully vaccinated, in the past 10-14 days, have you had "close contact" with anyone who has COVID-19, during their contagious period?
-(Please note: If you have received theare fully vaccinated against COVID-19 vaccine, see www.sfcdcp.org/quarantineaftervaccination.
-If you do not need to quarantine based on what is explained there, for the purposes of this screening form, you may answer "No" to this question further instructions.)
+Question #3: If you are NOT fully vaccinated, in the past 10-14 days, have you had "close contact" with anyone who has COVID-19, during their contagious period?
+(If you are fully vaccinated against COVID-19, see www.sfcdcp.org/quarantineaftervaccination for further instructions.)